skatejs/skatejs/README.md

 Skate supports custom bindings such as the ability to bind functionality to elements that have a particular attribute or classname.
 This comes in handy when wanting to work with legacy code that uses class / attribute selectors to bind stuff to elements on `DOMContentLoaded` because it negates the need to use selectors and / or `DOMContentLoaded` altogether.
 Not only does this have added performance benefits because you're not running selectors or blocking, it also means that you don't have to run any manual initialisation code.
 Just write your HTML and things happen.

 The actual binding functionality isn't built into Skate.
 Skate simply offers an API for you to use custom bindings that you or others have written.
-If you want to write a binding, all you have to do is provided a particular interface for Skate to call.
+If you want to write a binding, all you have to do is provide a particular interface for Skate to call.

 ```js
 var myCustomBidning = {